alexeygrigorev/mlwiki.org/index.php/Modeling_Preferences.md

 ---
-title: "Modeling Preferences"
 layout: default
 permalink: /index.php/Modeling_Preferences
+tags:
+- multi-criteria-decision-aid
+title: Modeling Preferences
 ---

-# Modeling Preferences

 ## Modeling Preferences
 To be able to find the best solution for [MCDA](Multi-Criteria_Decision_Aid) problems we need to know ''subjective preferences'':
 - these are binary relations provided by a decision maker